geoffrey-young/RecommendationEngine/README.md

 Assuming you created a Glue crawler for your parquet results the data should be immediately visible via Athena, making the task relatively straightforward.

 For the second part, a full tutorial on building a serverless web application can be found [here](https://aws.amazon.com/getting-started/projects/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/).
-In the end, you will have an architecture like this:
+For the display step, you will have an architecture like this:

 ![](img/phase2b.png)